 Instructions for students

-Identify three items in your day to day life for which it is important to control the temperature.
+Identify three items in your day-to-day life where it is important to control the temperature.

-Write down any observations you have made about those objects in where they get hot, or cold, and what happens to them when they get hot or cold.
+Write down any observations you have made about those objects when they get hot, or cold, and what happens to them when they get hot or cold.
 E.g. do they work faster/slower?
 Do they break?

 Infer how their temperature is kept controlled.